 Disk partitions are allocated while installing Operating System or by computer manufacturers.
-Many people ask whether it's possible to reallocate disk space without losing data when a volume is running out of space.
-In this article, I'll introduce several ways to allocate more space to C drive in Windows 10/8/7 without reinstalling Windows or programs.
-To allocate free space to C drive from other partition, you may use Windows native Disk Management tool or third party software.
+Many people ask whether it's possible to reallocate disk space without losing data.
+In this article, I'll introduce how to allocate more space to C drive in Windows 10/11 without losing programs and data.
+To allocate free space to C drive in Windows 10/11 computer from other partition, you may use native Disk Management tool or third party software.
 Selecting corresponding tool and method according to your own disk partition configuration.

-Allocate more space to system C drive by deleting D
+Allocate space to C drive in Windows 10/11 without software

-The same with previous Windows 7/8, Windows 10 has built-in Disk Management tool which can create, delete, format, shrink and extend partitions.
-Some people tried to shrink partition D/E and got Unallocated space but they cannot add this space to C drive.
-Because Disk Management can only extend a partition when there is contiguous Unallocated space on the right side.
-Unallocated space that shrunk from D drive is nonadjacent to C, therefore, Extend Volume is disabled for C drive.
+The same with previous Windows 7, Windows 10/11 has built-in Disk Management tool .
+It is able to create, delete, format, shrink and extend partitions.
+Some people tried to shrink partition D/E and got Unallocated space but they cannot add Unallocated space to C drive.
+Because Disk Management can only extend a partition when there is contiguous Unallocated space on the right.
+If you shrink D drive and any other volume with Disk Management, Unallocated space is always nonadjacent to C drive, therefore, Extend Volume is disabled for C drive.

-How to allocate more space to C drive in Windows 10 with Disk Management:
+How to allocate space to C drive in Windows 10/11 with Disk Management:

 - Press Windows + X on your keyboard and select Disk Management.

 - Right click drive D and select Delete Volume.

 - Right click drive C and select Extend Volume, click Next in the pop-up window.